greatislander/c2lc-project-website/src/activities/dancing-to-the-beat.md

   - title: How to Code a Rollarcoaster
     author: Josh Funk
     coverImage: /assets/media/how-to-code-a-rollarcoaster.jpg
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

 You can use any coding environment to do this activity.
 This is a fun and interactive way of learning about directions.
 Any type of movement counts as dancing in this activity whether it is stepping, jumping, wheeling, blinking, head movements, or hitting a single switch.

-As a starter you can try
+As a starter, you can try

 For younger children: